Author

 Unlike the traditional approaches to scaling, which either led to overprovisioning, resulting in wasted resources, or underprovisioning, leading to performance issues, we at Lucidity bring you a dynamic, responsive, and automated cloud storage solution.

-How does Lucidity help in bringing down the overall Azure cost?
+How does Lucidity help in Reducing Azure costs?

 Quick expansion and shrinkage: Regardless of a spike in demand or a period of low activity, Lucidity's Managed Disk Auto-scaler seamlessly expands and shrinks to accommodate the requirement.